CSCAR/workshop-stata-intro/stata_markdown/04-data-manipulation.md

 - "stub": "bp" is the stub of `bp1` and `bp2`.
 - "ivar": `patient` identifies individuals.
 - "jvar": Since the data is currently wide, there is no existing jvar and we can call it whatever we like.
-For consistentcy, we'll call it "when" again.
+For consistency, we'll call it "when" again.

 The command is identical!
 Just swap `wide` for `long`.